-- to educate a diverse student body to be employed in the engineering profession - to encourage research and scholarship among our faculty and students - to promote service to the engineering profession and society
+- to educate a diverse student body to be employed in the engineering profession - to encourage research and scholarships among our faculty and students - to promote service to the engineering profession and society

-Our program educational objectives are reflected in the achievements of our recent alumni: 1 - Engineering Practice: Alumni will successfully engage in the practice of civil engineering within industry, government, and private practice, working toward sustainable solutions in a wide array of technical specialties including construction, environmental, geotechnical, structural, transportation, and water resources.
+Program Educational Objectives

-2 - Professional Growth: Alumni will advance their skills through professional growth and development activities such as graduate study in engineering, research and development, professional registration and continuing education; some graduates will transition into other professional fields such as business and law through further education.
+Our Program Educational Objectives are reflected in the achievements of our recent alumni:

-3 - Service: Alumni will perform service to society and the engineering profession through membership and participation in professional societies, government, educational institutions, civic organizations, charitable giving and other humanitarian endeavors.
+- Engineering Practice: Alumni will successfully engage in the ethical practice of civil engineering within industry, government, and private practice, working towards safe, practical, resilient and sustainable solutions in a wide array of technical specialties including construction, environmental, geotechnical, structural, transportation, and water resources. - Professional Growth: Alumni will advance their technical and interpersonal skills through professional growth and development activities such as graduate study in engineering, research and development, professional registration and continuing education; some graduates will transition into other professional fields such as academia, business, and law through further education. - Service: Alumni will perform service to society and the engineering profession through membership and participation in professional societies, government, educational institutions, civic organizations, charitable giving and other humanitarian endeavors.

-MECH 237 - Fall 2024 - Syllabus
+Student Outcomes